124938/learning-sqoop/_6_export/_6_1_delimiters/README.md

 2 rows in set (0.00 sec)
 ~~~

-### Usage of --export-dir, --input-fields-terminated-by
+### Usage of --export-dir, --table, --input-fields-terminated-by & --num-mappers

+* **Important Notes:**
+  * --export-dir & --table is mandatory parameters while exporting data from HDFS to RDBMS
+  * Default value of --input-fields-terminated-by is comma (",")
+  * Default value of --num-mappers is 4

 * **Export orders_daily_revenue table from HDFS to RDBMS**